 The 2005 Project Canada survey was carried out between approximately the end of July and the end of November of 2005.
 A total of 2,400 people participated, including a special Centennial Year oversample of some 500 extra Albertans.
 For purposes of national analyses, the sample has been weighted down to a highly representative national sample of 1,600 cases, permitting generalizations to the Canadian population that are accurate within about 2.5 percentage points, plus or minus, 19 times in 20.

-As just noted, with the help of highly respected sociologist and pollster Angus Reid, along with Andrew Grenville and Vision Critical, key items from the surveys dating back to 1975 were repeated in 2015, producing a simulated Project Canada 2015.
+As noted, with the help of highly respected sociologist and pollster Angus Reid, along with Andrew Grenville and Vision Critical, key items from the surveys dating back to 1975 were repeated in 2015, producing a simulated Project Canada 2015.
 And in 2020, Andrew and Maru Blue/Maru Martchbox again partnered with me, simulating Project Canada 2020, providing 45 years of extraordinary and unmatched trend data.

 The Project Teen Canada Youth Surveys

 As mentioned, the Project Teen Canada national surveys were carried out in 1984, 1992, 2000, and 2008.
 These four surveys explored the attitudes, values, beliefs, behaviour, and expectations of Canadian young people between the ages of 15 and 19.
 These surveys probed a wide variety of topics, consistent with the primary research goal of obtaining comprehensive information on Canadian youth.
 Among the areas examined were values, sources of enjoyment, social attitudes, personal and social concerns, perceived sources of influence, sexuality, relationships, spirituality, hopes and expectations, and the impact of technology generally and the Internet specifically.

 The 1984 and 1992 PTC surveys were carried out with youth culture expert Don Posterski.
 In 2000 and 2008, James Penner brought considerable exprience and expertise to the project in similarly serving as the Associate Director.